faten94/PHP_MVC_rush/README.md

 ## Usage

-Open your navigator and write localhost in the URL, then click on the right folder to access this blog website.
+Open your navigator and write localhost in the URL, then click on the folder you just cloned to access this blog website.